ARMmbed/uvisor-lib/README.md

 The next Sections will describe all these features in deeper detail.

-## How to Configure a Secure Box
+## How to configure a secure box

 To configure a secure box:

 - Add the module as a dependency in `module.json`:
 ```
   "dependencies": {
-    "uvisor-lib": "ARMmbed/uvisor-lib#~0.1.7",
+    "uvisor-lib": "ARMmbed/uvisor-lib#~0.2.0",
-    "mbed": "ARMmbed/mbed-sdk",
     ...
   },
 ```